-The founders recruited their cousins and other acquaintances, and ended up paying for a few of those first tests as many were skeptical on this new technology.
+The founders recruited their cousins and other acquaintances, and footed the bill for quite a few of those first tests as many were skeptical on this new technology.

-Thomas took over the project administration reins around 2005, and he transferred the website to be hosted at brucefamily.com.
+Thomas took over the project administration reins around 2005, and he transferred the website to brucefamily.com.

-Through education and promotions on sites such as brucefamily.com and familyofbruce.org, DNA results and lineages were gradually accumulated and presented.
+Through education and promotions on websites such as familyofbruce.org and brucefamily.com, the DNA results and lineages were gradually accumulated and presented.
 These were found to be invaluable to those researching their Bruce ancestors, as they provided insight into the relationships within and between subgroups.

-Plenty of effort went into project management and recruitment in the first five years or so until DNA testing started to catch on, and it was a great education for all involved, as it grew from just a few individuals too now well over 120.
+Plenty of effort went into project management and recruitment in the first five years or so until DNA testing started to catch on, and it was a great education for all involved, as it grew from just a few individuals too now over 200.